xcarin/xcarin.github.io/_posts/2023-12-22-pivottable-&-pivotchart.md

 > Solution

-- To identify top chocolate sales in different countries using Advanced Excel without complex formulas.
+- To identify top chocolate sales in different countries using advanced excel.

 > Advanced Excel

-- PivotTables & PivotCharts
+- PivotTable & PivotChart
-- Slicers
+- Slicer to filter data